Chicago Sukkah Design Festival

 Future Ours in Collaboration with the United Nations

-Mobile Makers was invited by Art 2030 and Kunsthal Charlottenborg to contribute to Future Ours, a public art exhibition that was presented at the United Nations and across New York City on JC Decaux bus shelters in response to the United Nations ‘Summit of the Future.’
+Mobile Makers was invited by Art 2030 and Kunsthal Charlottenborg to contribute to Future Ours, a public art exhibition presented at the United Nations, across New York City, and Denmark on JC Decuax bus shelters in response to the United Nations ‘Summit of the Future.’
 We were asked to respond to the UN’s call to address current and future global challenges and explore how art can serve as a unique method of critical world-building in the form of a billboard.
 Our response, “Who Says?” positions youth as pivotal architects of the future, highlighting their power to reshape the built environment.
 By empowering young people with the agency to act, we enable them to shape their futures and the world around them.
 This project showcases young people’s potential to envision and create a more sustainable and equitable world through empathy and design.

 Museum of Science and Industry Spark Project